gingerbeardman/loveletter/README.markdown

 An implementation of Christopher Strachey's "Loveletters" program (1952)

 - Original PHP implementation by @gingerbeardman
-- Python port by @fabiantheblind
+- Python port by @fabianmoronzirfas

 ## Background